Uniform boundedness on extremal subsets in Alexandrov spaces: Preliminaries

-A geodesic space is a metric space such that every two points can be joined by a minimal geodesic.
+A \textit{geodesic space} is a metric space such that every two points can be joined by a minimal geodesic.
 We assume that every minimal geodesic is parametrized by arclength.
-For $\kappa\in\mathbb R$, $\kappa$-plane is the simply-connected complete surface of constant curvature $\kappa$.
-For three points $p$, $q$ and $r$ in a geodesic space $M$, consider a triangle on $\kappa$-plane with sidelengths $|pq|$, $|pr|$ and $|qr|$.
-We denote by $\tilde\angle qpr$ the angle opposite to $|qr|$ and call it a \textit{comparison angle} at $p$.
-A complete geodesic space $M$ is called an \textit{Alexandrov space with curvature $\ge\kappa$} if every point has a neighborhood $U$ such that for any two minimal geodesics $\gamma$ and $\sigma$ in $U$ starting at the same point $p$, $\tilde\angle\gamma(t)p\sigma(s)$ is nonincreasing in both $t$ and $s$.
+For $\kappa\in\mathbb R$, the \textit{$\kappa$-plane} is the complete, simply-connected surface of constant curvature $\kappa$.
+For three points $p$, $q$, and $r$ in a geodesic space, we consider a geodesic triangle on the $\kappa$-plane with side lengths $|pq|$, $|pr|$, and $|qr|$.
+We denote by $\tilde\angle qpr$ the angle opposite to $|qr|$ and call it the \textit{comparison angle} at $p$.

+A complete geodesic space $M$ is called an \textit{Alexandrov space} with curvature $\ge\kappa$ if every point has a neighborhood $U$ satisfying the following: any two minimal geodesics $\gamma$ and $\sigma$ in $U$ starting at the same point $p$, the comparison angle $\tilde\angle\gamma(t)p\sigma(s)$ is nonincreasing in both $t$ and $s$.
 In this paper, we only deal with finite-dimensional Alexandrov spaces in the sense of Hausdorff dimension.
-It is known that the Hausdorff dimension of a finite-dimensional Alexandrov space is an integer.
+The Hausdorff dimension of an Alexandrov space is equal to the topological dimension.
 From now, $M$ denotes an $n$-dimensional Alexandrov space.